June 2024 News

 Fiction

 “Can Poetry Matter?
 Poetry has vanished as a cultural force in America.
-If poets venture outside their confined world, they can work to make it essential once more”, Dana 1991
+If poets venture outside their confined world, they can work to make it essential once more”, Dana Gioia 1991

-“The Golden Boy”, Gaiman 199331ya (rebuttal to “Watchmaker”)
+“The Golden Boy”, Gaiman 199333ya (rebuttal to “Watchmaker”)

-“Extreme D&D DIY: adventures in hypergeometry, procedural generation, and software development (part 1)”, Said 2024 (modeling inter-dimensional invasion properly with higher-dimensional geometry for a D&D campaign)
+“Extreme D&D DIY: adventures in hypergeometry, procedural generation, and software development (part 1)”, Said Achmiz 2024 (modeling inter-dimensional invasion properly with higher-dimensional geometry for a D&D campaign)

 Claire Jordan (“whitehound”/“Borolin”):

-A blast from the old web: Claire Jordan is an elderly Scottish woman who has written extensively on fanfiction & related topics in British SF/F fandom after her degree in folklore & peripatetic UK career (running a Celtic/Wiccan shop, programming, evolution apologetics etc), since 198539ya (and at this domain since at least 200519ya).
+A blast from the old web: Claire Jordan is an elderly Scottish woman who has written extensively on fanfiction & related topics in British SF/F fandom after her degree in folklore & peripatetic UK career (running a Celtic/Wiccan shop, programming, evolution apologetics etc.), since 198541ya (and at this domain since at least 200521ya).
 Among other things, she knew the man J. K Rowling had a crush on and based Severus Snape on, Scottish teacher/musician/activist John Nettleship.
 This gives her interesting insights into how the Harry Potter universe has evolved as fans create fanon, movies overwrite memories or insert assumptions of what the text must have meant, and J. K. Rowling keeps retconning or tweaking canon.

 Miscellaneous